civi-social/civi-legislation-data/readme.md

 - Gets active Chicago, Illionis, and USA legislation data and normalizes it as CiviLegislationData.
 - Summarizes legislation using OpenAI DaVinci GPT algorithm.

+1. Download the repository

+2. Create a new branch

 # How to run

 - `npm install`